kishorekumaru/ChatSystem__Sample/README.md

   Ex: C:/MongoDB/bin>mongo

-  Step 3: Install Mongo & Socket IO node modules for this application
+  <b>Step 3: Install Mongo & Socket IO node modules for this application</b>

   Create a folder and paste this application.
 For Ex : C:\YOURNAME\Chats\